 - 85 dB: city traffic (inside of a car)

 If you intend to use a paper shredder at home and have kids (or pets), then either place it out of their reach or keep the device unplugged when not in use.
 Kids are curious and like to imitate adults, so they are interested when they see you using such a machine.
 Even though the shredder opening is designed as narrow as possible, the children’s fingers are very small, so they are at risk of a serious injury.
-In addition to a risk of getting hurt they might destroy important documents or damage the device by putting inappropriate objects inside.
+In addition to the risk of getting hurt they might destroy important documents or damage the device by putting inappropriate objects inside.

 You can consider a device with additional security features: